thbtppl/latex-tips-advice/README.md

 * For author names, use the `author = {LastName, FirstName}` format.
 Using `author = {FirstName LastName}` is fine for simple names, but the former helps `biblatex` to clearly identify name particles and abbreviate correctly, especially for authors with prefixes like 'de' in French or 'van' in Dutch or whose last name contains two words.

+* Let `biblatex` abbreviate author first names and don't do it yourself.

 * For long given/last names (e.g. Brazilian), you may use

     ```